The Ever-Evolving Science Exam: Experiment Results

 \textbf{IV.
 EESE serves as a representative, low-cost proxy for the EESE-Pool}.
 Figure~\ref{fig:SRCC} (a) presents the spearman rank-order correlation coefficient (SRCC)~\citep{lmm4lmm, leveraging} heatmap within EESE, covering five disciplines and the overall score.
 Figure~\ref{fig:SRCC} (b) displays the SRCC heatmap between EESE and EESE-Pool across the same disciplines.
 The SRCC is calculated by ranking models based on the performance in each discipline and then computing the Spearman correlation between these rankings.

-As shown in figure~\ref{fig:SRCC} (a), the consistently high SRCC values indicate strong internal consistency and balanced instance coverage.
+As shown in Figure~\ref{fig:SRCC} (a), the consistently high SRCC values indicate strong internal consistency and balanced instance coverage.
 As shown in Figure~\ref{fig:SRCC} (b), the high diagonal values indicates that the rankings derived from the EESE closely match those from the 100K+ EESE-Pool for each corresponding discipline, confirming that EESE reliably reflects the performance trends of broader benchmark.
 In summary, EESE is a reliable, low-cost and leak-resistant proxy for EESE-Pool, which faithfully reflects the EESE-Pool's ability to differentiate the science capabilities of models.

 \textbf{V. Refinement successfully increases the instance quality}.
 As shown in Table~\ref{tab:refine_effectiveness}, all representative models exhibit lower accuracy after refinement across disciplines and the overall score.
 This consistent decrease confirms that the refinement effectively increases instance difficulty and reduces trivial or overly simple items.
-By introducing additional plausible distractors, interdisciplinary contexts, and expert-driven rewrites, the refined EESE instances impose higher quality.
-This leads to clearer performance gaps among models, and demonstrates that EESE achieves the intended rigor while maintaining reliability for evaluations.
+By additional plausible distractors, interdisciplinary contexts, and expert-driven rewrite, the refined EESE instances impose higher quality.
+This leads to clearer performance gaps among models, and demonstrates that EESE achieves the intended rigor while maintaining reliability for evaluation.